 These nutrients are found in greater abundance in the highest quality eggs laid by happy healthy hens raised outdoors.
 Here are a few tips for finding the highest quality eggs, as well as some marketing gimmicks to watch out for.

 Brown or White Eggs?

 There’s no difference between the nutrients in brown or white eggs.
 The only thing setting them apart is the breed of the hen laying them.
-So color is not a criteria for choosing healthy eggs.
+So color is not a criterion for choosing healthy eggs.

 Grade AA, A, and B have no real nutritional meaning and refer only to the firmness of the egg whites and the roundness of the yokes.
 You can get super nutritious grade B eggs at a farmer’s market from hens roaming around eating actual worms and other critters.
-While at the same time you can get nutritionally unimpressive grade AA conventional eggs from the supermarket.
+While at the same time, you can get nutritionally unimpressive grade AA conventional eggs from the supermarket.
 So again, not a factor for choosing healthy eggs.

 Chickens are natural omnivores, evolved to live off grubs, worms, and insects, as well as grass ad grains.
-In order to be vegetarian fed, chickens have to be kept in cages.
+In order to be vegetarian-fed, chickens have to be kept in cages.
 The vegetarian feed is usually GMO corn.
 Like humans, chickens aren’t meant to be vegetarians.

 Organic eggs are certified and inspected to be free of pesticides and antibiotics.
 The chickens usually live in barns, and have to have at least some access to the sun–even if just through a small window.
 Organic doesn’t necessarily mean that they can go outside.

 These eggs have enhanced Omega-3s due to the hens being fed flaxseed.
 The debate is out on these.
 Since eggs are already high in omega-3s it’s not really necessary.
 And as part of a carnivore diet you really don’t need extra omega-3s.